jimmyh3/team-i-chess/README.md

           touch .env

-This file needs to have our database information in it in this following format:
+This file needs to have our database information in it in this following format (this project uses Postgres so if you haven't then you need to install it: https://www.postgresql.org/download/ - afterwards you may use pgadmin to create a new user and password and then proceed with the next steps).

           DATABASE_URL=postgres://[username]:[password]@localhost:[port]/[database_name]

 Where